-And, there is often other beautiful furniture, like this dresser, above, on the right.
-Along, with the art and accessories that make this room feel home-y.
+And, there is often beautiful free-standing furniture, like this dresser, above, on the right.
+That is, along with the art and accessories that make this room feel warm and homey.

-Along with all of this as discussed many times on this blog, there often are a lack of upper cabinets.
-That is, the ones that go over counters.
+As discussed on this blog, there is often a lack of upper cabinets in an “unkitchen.”
+That is upper cabinets that go over counters.

-However, if upper cabinets, in some timeless kitchens, corbels are used to give a furniture feel to the cabinetry.
+However, if there are upper cabinets, in some timeless kitchens, corbels are used to give furniture feel to the cabinetry.

 In a timeless kitchen, the cabinetry is usually painted.